signalogic/SigDL/README.md

 [this page under construction] The Deep Compression and Acceleration (DCA) SDK provides binary libraries, example C/C++ and Python source code, and demos for:

-* deep learning model compression for real-time IoT and Edge embedded systems
+1. Deep learning model compression for real-time IoT and Edge embedded systems

-* acceleration of deep learning model training and testing in servers
+2. Deep learning model acceleration of training and testing in servers

 Functionality includes: